jigish/slate/README.md

     Will bind the keystroke ctrl-shift-leftarrow to nudge the window 100 pixels to the left

-* Throw the window to any screen: "throw screen style"
+* Throw the window to any screen's origin: "throw screen style"

         screen = the screen you want to throw the window to (0 indexed) style = (optional) resize if you want the window to be fullscreen on screen, noresize if you want it to stay the size it is (default is noresize)